-- a) procedures for notification of observations made by personnel on facilities, vessels and aircraft, - b) competence for interpretation of monitoring data from the various available sensors, - c) modelling tools to predict transport and spread of acute pollution, - d) competence for visually quantifying oil and chemicals with the aid of area measurement and colour thickness maps for the relevant types of oil and chemicals, - e) meteorological services that are necessary in order to support the remote measurement, f) systems for detection and mapping of pollution in the recipients.
+- a) procedures for notification of observations made by personnel on facilities, vessels and aircraft, - b) competence for interpretation of monitoring data from the various available sensors, - c) modelling tools to predict transport and spread of acute pollution, - d) competence for visually quantifying oil and chemicals with the aid of area measurement and colour thickness maps for the relevant types of oil and chemicals. - e) meteorological services that are necessary in order to support the remote measurement, - f) systems for detection and mapping of pollution in the recipients.

 In order for the remote measuring system to detect acute pollution of significance, the area surrounding the facility should regularly be subjected to remote measurements.
-This means that the response time for remote measuring should not exceed the minimum drift time for the pollution to reach vulnerable resources on the coast, on the sea surface or in the water column.
 A decision should be made as to the need for continuous remote measuring.
 A plan for the remote measuring, based on a risk analysis focusing on environmental aspects, should be in place, cf. Section 17 of the Management Regulations.